Faculty & Staff

 Davis, CA 95616

 Walk-in hours are Tuesdays and Wednesdays between 1 pm-4:30 pm.
 Visitors will have access to displays, live animals and there will be someone ( a staff member, an intern or a graduate student) as a greeter, but the research collections are not open for exploration at this time.
-Regardless, it is a good idea to call ahead.
+Regardless, it is a good idea to call ahead as we are sometimes not able to host public hours.
 All groups need to schedule ahead.

 Research and university business are typically conducted Monday-Friday from 9:00 am-Noon and 1:00-5:00 pm.
 Please contact us in advance if you need to access the collections.